austin020269/MechaCar_Staistical_Analysis/README.md

 ### Linear Regression to Predict MPG (Analysis)
 For this deliverable we are asked to provide answers to the following questions:
 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-Vatiables that show lower p-values provide a non-random amount of variance and have the greatest significance.
+Variables that show lower p-values provide a non-random amount of variance and have the greatest significance.
 These would be the vehicle length and the ground clearance.
 - Is the slope of the linear model considered to be zero?
 Why or why not?
 The slope is of the linear regression is not considered to be zero because of the effect the independent veriables have on the depandent variable.
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?